mohit3011/mohit3011.github.io/_pages/about.md

 <div class="row">
   <span style="width:20%; height:auto; display: inline-block; justify-content:center; vertical-align: middle;"><img src="/images/smu_logo.jpeg" alt="SMU Icon" style="max-width:90%; height:auto; object-fit: contain; margin:auto;"></span>
   <span style="width:75%; height:auto; display: inline-block; vertical-align: middle;font-size=1.15vw;"><b>[2021-Present]</b> Working as an external collaborator with <a href="https://jisun.me/">Dr. Jisun An</a> from <a href="https://www.smu.edu.sg/">Singapore Management University</a>.
 The project aims at analyzing the rising problem of Islamophobia in the Indian Sub-continent.
-Specifically we are performing a user level study to analyse the patterns in spread of online hate against the Muslim community.</span>
+Specifically, we are performing a user level study to analyse the patterns in spread of online hate against the Muslim community.</span>
 </div>

 ------